labsyspharm/python-intermediate-may-institute-2025/_episodes/18-seaborn.md

 ![long vs wide form data](https://seaborn.pydata.org/_images/data_structure_19_0.png)

-* pandas offers many ways to move between wide-form and long-form data. `melt` converts from wide to long for some simple cases including our Europe GDP data.
+* pandas offers many ways to move between wide-form and long-form data as well as refine messier data into a tidy form. `melt` converts from wide to long for some simple cases and will work well with our Europe GDP data.

-* To demonstrate, we'll take a tiny slice of our GDP dataframe.
-We will turn the index back into a regular column, which will make using
-  `melt` more straightforward.
+* To demonstrate, we'll take a tiny rectangular slice of our GDP dataframe.
+We will turn the index back into a regular column, which will make using `melt` more straightforward.

 ~~~
 melt_test = data.iloc[:3, :2].reset_index()